 Financial ratios are used in lots of different settings.
 External stakeholders, like lenders, may use them when processing loan requests.
 Managers may employ them when comparing multiple similar companies or when deciding if purchasing a business makes sense.
 But it is not just in these more significant situations where ratios are useful.
 Every small business owner in his or her attempt to continually monitor the health of their business can make use of simple to calculate financial ratios.

-While there are many ratios to choose, each with its own time, place, and caveats, I’ll highlight 6 key financial ratios here.
+While there are many ratios to choose from, each with its own time, place, and caveats, I’ll highlight 6 key financial ratios here.
 To put this article to use in real life, you would need a set of reliable financial statements.
 For some ratios, you’ll need additional information that would be available from management or the notes and disclosures within financial statements.
 Let us get into 6 basic financial ratios and what they reveal about your business.

 Months of Operating Cash on Hand